david-res/ILI948x_t4_mm/README.md

 lcd.begin();
 ```

-Call
+Call the following function for a polling method write:
 ```
 lcd.pushPixels16bit(flexio_teensy_mm,0,0,480,320);
 ```
-or
+or call the following function for an async DMA write
 ```
-lcd.pushPixels16bit(flexio_teensy_mm,0,0,480,320);
+lcd.pushPixels16bitDMA(flexio_teensy_mm,0,0,480,320);
 ```
-to push the image data.
-the arguments are as follows:
+to push the image data, the arguments are as follows:
-* uint16_t color array
+* uint16_t color array (RGB565)
 * uint16_t x1
 * uint16_t y1
 * uint16_t x2